 Table 3 – Risk of Bias Analysis of the Reviewed Studies

 Based on the analysis of the six included studies, 33.3% (n=2) were classified as having a low risk of bias in the overall assessment, while 33.3% (n=2) raised some concerns, and the remaining 33.3% (n=2) were considered to have a high risk of bias.
-These results highlight the methodological heterogeneity among studies on coccidioidomycosis, underscoring the importance of caution when interpreting findings and extrapolating clinical outcomes.
+These results highlight the methodological heterogeneity among studies on coccidioidomycosis, underscoring the importance of caution when interpreting findings and extrapolating inferences from clinical outcomes.

-ORAL CAVITY
+DISCUSSION

 Coccidioidomycosis, a fungal infection caused by dimorphic fungi, although more commonly associated with pulmonary infections, can, in rare cases, manifest in the oral cavity, resulting in various lesions such as ulcers, nodules, or plaques8,9.
 These lesions may be painful or asymptomatic and are often mistaken for other oral pathologies, such as carcinomas, tuberculosis, or other fungal infections, complicating differential diagnosis10.
 The most frequently affected areas in the mouth include the buccal mucosa, gums, lips, and tongue, which can significantly impact the patient's quality of life9,11.